 - Cardiomyopathy – This is a situation where the heart walls become enlarged or thickened.
 ECG-enabled smartwatches cant detect this condition.

-Below are my top picks on the best smartwatches with ECG monitor in 2021.
+Below are my top picks on the best smartwatches with ECG monitor right now.
 I will also be giving a detailed review of these watches and some issues I found while using them.

 Note: I will also be using ECG, EKG, and Electrocardiogram interchangeably here, just know they all mean the same thing.